These days, the game fits the name.

 ▪ Should’ve Been MVP: Bradshaw, despite three interceptions.

 ▪ Super Bowl Rank: 12th

 The Los Angeles Rams finished 1979 at 9-7.
 Their quarterback, Vince Ferragamo, was a backup with only 7 starts.
 Halfback Wendell Tyler sometimes forgot the ball as he boogied about.
 One of their best defenders, defensive end Jack Youngblood, would be playing on a broken leg for the second consecutive game.
 Yet, after years of failing as NFC favorites, now the Rams were in the Super Bowl against mighty Pittsburgh.

-That’s the Steel Curtain more than supported by the NFL’s No. 1-ranked offense.
-At least the Rams were somewhat at home, Pasadena’s Rose Bowl being in the Los Angeles metropolitan area with the Rams new home in Anaheim.
+That’s the Steel Curtain, aging but more than supported by the NFL’s No. 1-ranked offense.
+At least the Rams were somewhat at home, Pasadena’s Rose Bowl being in the Los Angeles metropolitan area.
 Of course, Steelers fans overran the Rose Bowl and pregame ceremonies featured the unfurling of a giant Terrible Towel.

 For three quarters, Ferragamo and Tyler played steady games devoid of turnovers throughout the most back-and-forth Super Bowl ever: 3-0, Pittsburgh; 7-3, Rams; 10-7, Pittsburgh; 10-10, then 13-10, Rams at halftime; 17-13, Pittsburgh on a 47-yard bomb to Lynn Swann; 19-17, Rams on a halfback option pass to Billy Waddy after Waddy beat Ron Johnson for a 50-yard bomb.